 fly rod/reel $20 (if needed)

-All trips require a $100.00 deposit upon booking.
-This deposit is fully refundable if the trip is canceled at least one month prior to the scheduled date.
+All trips require a 50% deposit upon booking.
+This deposit is fully refundable if the trip is canceled at least 30 days prior to the scheduled date.
 If more than two weeks notice is given, the deposit will be applied to a future trip.
 If less than two weeks notice is given, the deposit will be forfeited unless the date can be filled.
 In the event of un-fishable stream conditions in the entire region, this deposit will be applied toward a future trip.
 For those planning to fish a specific river, if that river is un-fishable we will fish an alternate river.